Criteria of professional production. Part 1

 Daniel

-Being a DJ and A&R guy, I receive a lot of promos and demos on a regular basis.
-Some tracks are great, some are... well, not really.
-Some producers ask for my opinion, and if I honestly tell «sorry, the quality of production is not good enough», it brings debates about professional vs. amateurish tracks which led to more questions than answers.
+Being a DJ and A&R guy, I receive a lot of promos and demos regularly.
+Some tracks are great, and some are... well, not really.
+Some producers ask for my opinion, and if I honestly tell them, «sorry, the quality of production is not good enough», it brings debates about professional vs amateurish tracks, which leads to even more questions than answers.
 I’d like to help all up-and-coming producers out there by defining the main components of professional tracks from the technical side of things.

-After thinking about it, I came up with the three main criteria that stand out for: sound design, transitions/fills, and DJ-friendly arrangement.
-In this series, I’ll tell about each criterion in details, and today’s talk is about sound design.
+After thinking about it, I came up with the three main criteria: sound design, transitions/fills, and DJ-friendly arrangement.
+I’ll tell you about each criterion in detail in this series, and today’s talk is about sound design.

 Part 1.
 Sound design